PerfectlySoft/PerfectDocs/guide/deployment-Docker.md

 docker images
 ```

-And now you can deploy your application like this:
+Deploy your application like this:

 ```
 docker run -d -p 0.0.0.0:8080:8181 myapp /root/PerfectTemplate
 ```

 What the above command does is to have TCP port `8080` on your host system (`0.0.0.0`) redirect to TCP port 8181 in the Docker container (based on your myapp image) that's running your application (`/root/PerfectTemplate`).
 In this example, the PerfectTemplate program listens on TCP port `8181`.
-You can test your application with the curl command:
+You can test your application with the cURL command:

 ```
 curl http://127.0.0.1:8080